-Many of you are aware that Jews around the world will begin observing the Day of Atonement, or Yom Kippur in the Hebrew language, at sunset on Friday, October 3 this year.
+Many of you are aware that Jews around the world are about to observe the Day of Atonement, or Yom Kippur in the Hebrew language.
 It is a day of fasting during which Jews all around the world abstain totally from food and water for a full 24 hours, humbling themselves before God.
 But did you know that many thousands of true Christians all over the world are also observing the Day of Atonement?
 Why would they do that?

 The answer is simple.
 They are following the scriptural example of the New Testament Church.
 The church of the Apostles continued to observe the annual holy days established by God in the Old Testament, including the Day of Atonement.
 In the first century after the death, burial, and resurrection of the Messiah, Jesus Christ, the Bible records the beginning of the Christian Church on another Holy Day, the Day of Pentecost.
 The Apostle Peter spoke to the assembled Jews on that day.
 As a result of his preaching, 3,000 people were baptized in the name of Jesus Christ, and the New Testament Church began under the leadership of the Apostles.